alanxuefei/CarND-MPC-Project/README.md

 The total timestep length (N * dt) should be useful to adjust steering angle.
 The two-second rule, which a driver may maintain a safe trailing distance at any speed, is used to set total timestep length.
 The number of points is proportional to computing resource.
 Therefore I use N(20) and dt(0.1) basd on my computer configuration.

 # Polynomial Fitting and MPC Preprocessing
 The polynomial coefficients are calculated by comparing the planed waypoints and predicted trajectory using a 3 orders polynomial fitting.
-After that, the polynomial coefficients are used to calculate the cte and epsi, which used by the solver to create a reference trajectory.
+After that, the polynomial coefficients are used to calculate cross-track error, which used by the solver to create optimal values of actuator (steering angle).

 # Model Predictive Control with Latency
 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.